Christer Bell Jamison -- Santee

+Masks will be required for persons attending the service and those visiting the residence.

+Drive-thru viewing is scheduled from 1 to 6 p.m.
+Thursday, Feb.
+18, at Williams Funeral Home of Elloree.

-Due to COVID-19, the family is not receiving visitors at the residence; however, friends may call her daughter, Mary Jamison, at 803-496-7390, or the funeral home.
+Due to COVID-19, the family is receiving brief and limited visits at the residence, between the hours of noon to 8 PM daily.
+Friends may also call the funeral home.
 Online condolences may also be sent to the family via info@williamsfuneralhomeofelloree.com.

 Post a comment as